jskherman/dotfiles/README.md

 # README

-A repository of config files, dotfiles, and miscellaneous for my terminals and related tools.
+A repository of config files, dotfiles, and miscellaneous for the terminal and related tools.

 Folders: